jaapvandervelde/gohlkegrabber/README.md

 ## Change log

+0.3.0
+- Flipped default for `python` parameter, favouring the current Python over the most recent

 0.2.9
 - added a user agent header field, as the site no longer serves a basic Python client